FullFact/health-misinfo-shared/README.md

 curl http://127.0.0.1:3000/api/users/big -i -X DELETE \
   -u fullfact:changeme
 ```
+Note that this disables a user but does not delete it.

 ### Changing a user's password (admin only)
 only for this mvp (as a product users should control their own credentials)